Frequently Asked Questions about Solar Electric (PV) Systems

 Will the utility company pay me for the excess electricity I generate?

-No, you won’t ever get a check from PG&E, but the value of your net production can significantly reduce your bills.
+PG&E may pay you back a nominal amount for excess production in some cases.
+The value of your net production can significantly reduce your bills.
 Once a year you get a “true-up” bill from PG&E for any grid-supplied electricity that your solar system hasn’t offset.
-PG&E won’t credit you for any extra (solar) electricity that you’ve produced that exceeds your (grid) electricity use for the 12-month period.
-That is why it is so important to know your annual electrical use and to have Solar Works size your solar system accordingly.
+It is so important to know your annual electrical use and to have Solar Works size your solar system accordingly.

 What is Time-of-Use (TOU) metering?

 A TOU rate plan from PG&E bases the price you pay for electricity on the time of day and the time of year you use energy.
 With TOU, you typically pay more for electricity during peak hours (1 PM to 7 PM weekdays) in the Summer.
 You pay less during all other hours (off-peak, partial-peak) and in the Winter.

 TOU can be very beneficial to solar PV owners since, under the net metering laws, the power company must credit you at retail rates for any excess power you produce.
 So, if you can “sell” your excess electricity at peak rates and buy it back at off-peak rates, your PV system will have a greater impact on lowering your energy costs.

 Is my home a good site for a solar system?